Pablo Laso

 Pablo Laso Biurrun (born 13 October 1967) is a Spanish professional basketball coach and former player.
+He is currently the head coach for Anadolu Efes of the BSL and EuroLeague.
 He was the head coach of Real Madrid for eleven seasons from 2011 to 2022, guiding them to two EuroLeague championships and six ACB titles.
 As a player, he was a prominent point guard in Spain and Italy.

 Professional playing career

 Club career

+After 11 seasons with Baskonia he signed for Real Madrid in 1995.
+Real Madrid paid Baskonia 35 million pesetas (approximately 230,000 euros) for the transfer.

 Laso played 17,378 minutes (4th most) in 624 games (9th most) in the Liga ACB (the top-tier level Spanish League).
 He holds the ACB records for most career assists (2,896) and most career steals (1,219).

 He won the 1995 edition of the Spanish Cup, and won the Most Valuable Player award of the tournament.
 He also won the championship of the FIBA Saporta Cup's 1996–97 season.

 National team career

 Laso played in 61 games with the senior Spanish national team.
 He played at the EuroBasket 1989, the 1994 FIBA World Championship, and the EuroBasket 1995.